 That is, until very recently when a growing number of women started to discover what goes into some tampons (and therefore into our bodies).

-In this article I’ll go into why organic tampons can be a healthier choice and what explains their sudden rise in popularity over the bigger brands.
+In this article I’ll go into why organic tampons can be a healthier choice and what explains their sudden rise in popularity over the more traditional brands.

-If you’re interested in switching to organic tampons, this guide should help you make the right decision for you.
+If you’re interested in switching to organic tampons, I hope this guide helps you choose between the two.

 Why Choose Organic Tampons Over Regular Ones?

 Cora vs Rael: Best Organic Tampon Subscriptions Compared

 Cora Tampons Review

 Which Organic Tampon Brand Would I Recommend?

 As well as being made from organic materials, organic tampons are also free from chemicals and additives.

 We may not think of regular tampons as having chemicals in them, but it turns out that a lot do have a number of chemical processes or by-products.